MarnixHamelberg/geodan/README.md

 # geodan
-This repository contains scripts, data, and visualizations corresponding to the research internship by Marnix Hamelberg at Geodan
+This repository contains scripts, data, and visualizations corresponding to the research internship by Marnix Hamelberg at Geodan\n
 Date of completion: 2020-09-30

 ## setup